Optimizing Age-of-Information in Adversarial and Stochastic Environments: AoI Minimization in Adversarial Environments

 \subsection{Minimax Lower Bounds for the Competitive Ratios}

-In this subsection, we use Yao's minimax principle for obtaining fundamental lower bounds to the competitive ratios \eqref{comp_rat_def} for the Average AoI and the Peak AoI metrics.
+We now use Yao's minimax principle to obtain lower bounds to the achievable competitive ratio for minimizing the Average AoI and the Peak AoI metrics.
 These lower bounds are universal and hold for any online policy.
-In connection with online problems, Yao's minimax principle may be stated as follows: \begin{framed} \begin{theorem}[Yao's Minimax principle \cite{albers1996competitive}] The competitive ratio of the best randomized online algorithm against any oblivious adversary is equal to the competitive ratio of the best deterministic online algorithm under a worst-case input distribution. \end{theorem} \end{framed} Using the above principle, it is clear that a lower bound to the competitive ratio under any deterministic online algorithm under \emph{any} input channel state distribution $\bm p$ yields a lower bound to the competitive ratio in the adversarial setting, \emph{i.e.,}
+For this, we first recall Yao's minimax principle, which is an immediate consequence of Von Neumann's Minimax Theorem in game theory: \begin{framed} \begin{theorem}[Yao's Minimax principle \cite{albers1996competitive}] The competitive ratio of the best randomized online algorithm against an oblivious adversary is equal to the competitive ratio of the best deterministic online algorithm under a worst-case input distribution. \end{theorem} \end{framed} From the above principle, it is clear that a lower bound to the competitive ratio under any deterministic online algorithm for a given input distribution $\bm p$ yields a lower bound to the competitive ratio in the adversarial setting, \emph{i.e.,}

-To apply Yao's principle, we construct a suitable channel-state distribution $\bm{p}$ for a static network consisting of $N$ users and a single BS.
-Then, we upper-bound the expected cost incurred by \textsf{OPT} and lower-bound the expected cost incurred by \textsf{CMA} under the distribution $\bm{p}$ to obtain a lower bound to the competitive ratio.
-The following lower bound applies even when the users remain stationary at a single cell: \begin{framed} \begin{theorem}[Minimax Lower Bounds] The competitive ratio of any online policy $\pi$ with $N$ stationary users in a single cell is lower bounded as follows:
+Towards this end, we construct a suitable channel-state distribution $\bm{p}$ for $N$ static users located at a single BS.
+Then, we upper bound the expected cost incurred by \textsf{OPT} and lower bound the expected cost incurred by the \textsf{CMA} policy under the distribution $\bm{p}$ to lower bound $\eta$. \begin{framed} \begin{theorem}[Minimax Lower Bounds] The competitive ratio of any online policy $\pi \in \Pi$ with $N$ static users located at a single cell is lower bounded as follows: